S-Retr0/learning-git/README.md

    ```
    $ git add -A
    ```
-To learn more the `add` command about it run:
+To learn more about the `add` command run:
 ```
 $ git add --help
 ```